jeremybatesDC/jeremybatesDC/README.md

 ```
   - David Ortiz stole my pen
   - Roger Clemens yelled at me
+  - Greg Maddux gave me a great answer to a question at his 300th win press conference
   - Serendipitously saw the MLB debut of childhood teammate when he was announced as LA's 8th inning reliever vs Giants.
 I surprised him right back in the clubhouse!
 ```